-Any household self-certifications must be made in a format acceptable to LHC and must be signed in the presence of a LHC representative or LHC notary public.
+Any household self-certifications must be made in a format acceptable to LHC and must be signed in the presence of a LHC staff or require a notary stamp.

 For Applicants, verification may not be more than 120 calendar days old at the time of a unit offer.
 For Residents, verifications are valid for 120 calendar days from the date of receipt.